krickert/search_indexer/README.md

 Search Indexer is an open source search indexer meant to create a document indexer that scales out-of-the-box.
 It's a work-in-progress aimed at the following milestones:

 1. *End-to-end searching of wikipedia* - complete.
 Automatically download and install solr search engine.
 Then it'll download all of wikipedia into solr.
 Finally, it'll categorize each wiki article using OpenNLP category tagger.
-2. *Scale wikipedia indexing with kafka* - in progress.
+2. *Scale wikipedia indexing with kafka* - completed.
 Create the above steps using Spring cloud flow through 100% avro serialization/deserialization.
 Create a generic document interface.
 3. *Create multiple search engine indices* - not started.
 Support for open search and an interface for other search engines.
 4. *Allow for multiple document types to be indexed* - not started.
 Move away from wikipedia and allow for more generic input of documents.
 5. *Integrate pipeline steps for search to allow for dense vector calculations* - not started.

 # Changes
-1. Moved away from installing outside services to docker.
-After writing a java installer fully in java, that was an exercise for the unwise and foolish.
-I'm now fully on the docker train.
-2. Added kafka integration - so much better for scaling the data.
-3. Switched from Spring to Micronaut.
-I realized that spring just has too much "freedom" and takes too long to startup.
-Integrating Kafka for this use wasn't bad at all.
-It's pretty quick to get components up and going fast and allows for OOTB kube deployment.
-4. General cleanup - Further moved around components to be microservices.
-So far matches what was written on the original diagram below.
-5. Avro schema.
-Always been a fan.
-6. all the projects below are their own project on maven.
-I'd love to move to gradle, but for now sticking with maven.
+1. Moved to protocol buffers instead of avro.
+The IDL for Protocol buffers is more mature, and the OOTB nature to integrate it with gRPC makes this a solid choice.
+2. The above chart does work
+3. Protocol buffers are used as the value for all the kafka topics.
+4. Taking advantage of the automatic dockerized kafka during unit testing.
+Added multiple tests that test the serialization.

 # things to do
 * learn more about kafka topics.
 About 1/2 way through some of the books, not jumping into any of the super fancy stuff yet.
 * figure out if we will use key/value storage with KTable?
 I feel odd moving away from the avro binary to json,
+* get a pipeline arch going which will allow for registering multiple pipeline services using gRPC.
+The idea is to create a templated request service and the end user can create the service which is "registerd" in the application yml of the pipeline project.

 # things to cache/store outside of the pipeline
 * NLP cache by revision ID key to reduce the cost of processing
 * create a feature that doesn't parse the articles outside of the raw stage if it's already in the db and marked processed
 * find a pluggable way to add enhancements to the document.  probably just by tagging and a revision ID along with some more metadata.  trying to avoid doing a SQL database and if I do, consider using the sql dumps from wikimedia.
 But I want to keep this search-centric and not use that model.
-* start a document store once the document is cleaned.
+* start a document store once the document is cleaned. can just use a PipeDocument topic for now?
 * once we get this into solr, create https://vespa.ai/ search engine
 * also consider using weaviate